richardanaya/labyrinth/README.md

 s=[1.0,1.0,1.0]
 ```

-Not tot complex, yes?
+Not too complex, yes?
 Here's some more details on what these are:

 *game_scenes.toml* - this is simply a file that keeps a version and list of known scene files.